 SUSTAINABLE AGRICULTURE AND AQUACULTURE PRACTICES FOR FISH FOOD SECURITY

 Farming is the oldest sector of economic activity and has gone through various evolutionary phases driven by industrialisation, technological innovation, and market forces.
 Today, farming and food represents 12 % of global GDP mainly dominated by smallholders and supports 40% of employment in a context where global shocks call for urgent action to strengthen the farming and food system (WEF, 2023).
 Low productivity, climate change, heightened global competition and increasing consumers’ concerns about food quality and safety alongside a fast-growing population are among the major challenges (FAO/OECD 2012; FAO, 2018).
-70% more food is needed by 2050 to meet the needs of over 9 billion population worldwide.
+Seventy percent more food is needed by 2050 to meet the needs of over 9 billion population worldwide.
 Under current industry practices, this will result in 65% increase in irrigation water, 67% increase in land, and 87% increase in greenhouse gas emissions (FAO, 2018).

 The links between fisheries and their ecosystems are deeper and more significant than those that exist in mainstream agriculture (FAO, 2008b), and the productivity of a fishery is tied to the health and functioning of the ecosystems on which it depends for food, habitat and even seed dispersal (MAB, 2009).

 Sustainable agricultural practices for fish food security entails applying responsible fisheries management with the sustainable expansion of aquaculture to suffice the increasing demand for fish food, while protecting ecological and economic stability.
-Sustainability can be facilitated by improving fisheries Management and governance, investing in modern and sustainable aquaculture practices, propagating innovations in feed and farming techniques, reducing post-harvest losses, and empowering small-scale fishers with basic training and providing market access.
+Sustainability can be facilitated by improving fisheries management and governance, investing in modern and sustainable aquaculture practices, propagating innovations in feed and farming techniques, reducing post-harvest losses, and empowering small-scale fishers with basic training and providing market access.
 Addressing these multifaceted challenges is crucial for ensuring a consistent supply of nutritious fish and supporting the livelihoods.

 It is important to reiterate that agriculture plays a dual role in climate change: it is both a major source of greenhouse gas emissions and a sector highly sensitive to its impacts.
 Adopting sustainable agricultural practices, such as agroforestry, cover cropping, and organic farming, can reduce emissions while enhancing carbon sequestration.
-Smith et al., (2014) found that such practices can lower emissions by 20–35% per unit of agricultural output, supporting food security while mitigating climate change.
+Smith et al. (2014) found that such practices can lower emissions by 20–35% per unit of agricultural output, supporting food security while mitigating climate change.
 Complementary measures, such as reforestation and afforestation, further strengthen carbon sinks by absorbing significant amounts of carbon dioxide from the atmosphere.
 Canadell and Raupach (2008) emphasize that restoring and maintaining forested areas can play a crucial role in global carbon management, with even short-term increases in forest cover helping to limit climate change.

 In addition to agricultural measures, smart aquaculture practices represent an important approach for integrating both adaptation and mitigation strategies within the aquaculture sector.
 These practices rely on technology to optimize resource use, improve fish health monitoring, increase feeding efficiency, and reduce environmental impact.
 Key strategies include precision feeding, automated monitoring systems, and advanced data management platforms, all of which allow producers to make informed decisions that enhance fish welfare, improve productivity, and ensure the long-term sustainability of aquaculture operations.